-Major shareholdings At 25 May 2022, our directors had been not ordinary share capital in accordance with the Conduct Authority: • . , Per cent of issued share capital Direct or indirect nature of holding Lazard Asset Management LLC 9.93 Indirec BlackRock Inc. 10.03 Indirec Norges Bank 2.95 Direc Purchase of own shares At our AGM held on 21 July 2021, our shared up to 68,188,841 of our ordinary shares of 5 authority during the year.
-We normally seek 2022 AGM, we will again seek authority from ordinary shares of 5 pence each with such a pence each.
-We did not pur such an authority from our m our shareholders to purch chase any shares under this shareholders annually.
-At our nase up to 68,188,841 of our Change of control As at 31 March 2022, Ocorian Corporate Se executive share plans and had the ability to shares that it held under the trust deed conscould lead to a change of control of the corraccepting the offer or voting in favour of the into account a prescribed list of interests and the offer, including the interests of the bene exercise voting rights at its stituting the trust.
-In the even pany, the trustee must cone offer.
-Subject to that required considerations prior to m discretion which related to ent of a takeover offer which sult with the company before rement, the trustee may take In the event of a change of control, the participants in our all-employee share incentive plan (ShareBuy) would be able to direct the trustee of ShareBuy, Equiniti Share Plan Trustees Limited, how to act on their behalf.
-Information required by UK Listing Rule 9.8.4 Details of the amount of interest capitalised note 6 to the financial statements on page 2 fully deductible against the group's corporation.
-223. In line with current UK t ax legislation, the amount is There are no other disclosures to be made u under Listing Rule 9.8.4.
-Directors' indemnities and insurance We have in place contractual entitlements for claim indemnification by the company in by them in the course of their duties as direct third-party indemnity provision and qualifyit established in compliance with the relevant force throughout the financial year.
-They into by directors in defending certain claims again company or its subsidiaries.
-The company in liability insurance. respect of certain liabilities ctors.
-These arrangements, ng pension scheme indemn provisions of the Companie clude provision for the compines them in relation to their which might be incurred which constitute qualifying ity provision, have been as Act 2006 and have been in pany to fund the costs incurred a duties as directors of the
+Major shareholdings At 25 May 2022, our directors had been notified of the following interests in the company's issued ordinary share capital in accordance with the Disclosure and Transparency Rules of the Financial Conduct Authority: Per cent of issued share capital Direct or indirect nature of holding Lazard Asset Management LLC 9.93 Indirect BlackRock Inc. 10.03 Indirect Norges Bank 2.95 Direct Purchase of own shares At our AGM held on 21 July 2021, our shareholders authorised the company to purchase, in the market, up to 68,188,841 of our ordinary shares of 5 pence each.
+We did not purchase any shares under this authority during the year.
+We normally seek such an authority from our shareholders annually.
+At our 2022 AGM, we will again seek authority from our shareholders to purchase up to 68,188,841 of our ordinary shares of 5 pence each with such authority expiring at the end of our AGM held in 2023.
+Change of control As at 31 March 2022, Ocorian Corporate Services (UK) Limited was the trustee that administered our executive share plans and had the ability to exercise voting rights at its discretion which related to shares that it held under the trust deed constituting the trust.
+In the event of a takeover offer which could lead to a change of control of the company, the trustee must consult with the company before accepting the offer or voting in favour of the offer.
+Subject to that requirement, the trustee may take into account a prescribed list of interests and considerations prior to making a decision in relation to the offer, including the interests of the beneficiaries under the trust.
+In the event of a change of control, the partic would be able to direct the trustee of ShareB behalf.
+Information required by UK Listing Rule 9.8.4 Details of the amount of interest capitalised by the group during the financial year can be found in note 6 to the financial statements on page 223.
+In line with current UK tax legislation, the amount is fully deductible against the group's corporation tax liability, resulting in tax relief of £5.8 million.
+There are no other disclosures to be made under Listing Rule 9.8.4.
+Directors' indemnities and insurance We have in place contractual entitlements to claim indemnification by the company in by them in the course of their duties as dire third-party indemnity provision and qualify established in compliance with the relevant force throughout the financial year.
+They in by directors in defending certain claims agrompany or its subsidiaries.
+The company liability insurance. n respect of certain liabilities ectors.
+These arrangements, ing pension scheme indemn t provisions of the Companie clude provision for the compainst them in relation to their which might be incurred which constitute qualifying ity provision, have been as Act 2006 and have been in pany to fund the costs incurred r duties as directors of the